-How does one capture drama in their photos?
+How do you capture drama in your photos?
 Before I share my opinion, I want to start by asking for yours.
 Please leave your thoughts in the comments today because there isn’t one right answer.
 This was a question I felt challenged by while in Angkor Wat.

 The greatest difference between a pro photographer and amateur is often one thing.
 The pro knows how dependent they are on exploiting the richness of light.
 The pro knows that with dramatic light, they can capture an image of a temple at noon (but it feels a little flat), or…